s15a/eiquidus-dingocoin-fork/README_DINGOCOIN.txt

 Start script
 ================

-Start script is to be executed as a unprivileged user at "init multuiser" time, rc.local style.
+Start script is to be executed as an unprivileged user at "init multuiser" time, rc.local style.
 The "sudo sync" command is recommended after execution.
 It disables cron updates, starts dingocoind and eiquidus.
 Last 100 blocks in database are checked.
 Cron updates are enabled at the end.

 logfile /home/user/eiquidus_start.log: